 Note to drafters: The option of 5 days should only be included where the Commonwealth intends to use the Pan-European Public Procurement On-Line (PEPPOL) framework under any resultant Contract.
 If the Commonwealth does not intend to use the PEPPOL framework, the 5 day option and note to tenderers should be removed prior to RFT release.

 Note to tenderers: The selection of 5 or 20 days below will depend on whether the PEPPOL framework has been agreed by the Commonwealth and the Contractor.
-This will be determined based on the tenderer’s response to clause 2.9 of Annex A to Attachment A in to the Conditions of Tender.
+This will be determined based on the tenderer’s response to clause 2.9 of Annex A to Attachment A to the Conditions of Tender.

 If the interest payment is not offset or paid as part of the subject claim, the Commonwealth Representative shall adjust the next Approved payment under the Contract.
-If there are no further payments, the relevant party shall pay the interest payment within 30 days after being provided with notice.
+If there are no further payments, the relevant party shall pay the interest payment within [INSERT 5 or 20] days after being provided with notice.

 Incentive Payments (Optional)